dbohdan/tcl-duktape/README.md

 You will need Tcl 8.5 or 8.6 installed on your system and available as `tclsh` to build tcl-duktape.
 You will also need the header files for Tcl.
 Duktape itself is bundled in the repository.
-To use the object-oriented API wrapper or the JSON object system [TclOO](http://wiki.tcl.tk/18152) is required.
+To use the object-oriented API wrapper and the JSON object system [TclOO](http://wiki.tcl.tk/18152) is required.

 ```sh
 # Build and test.